Tattoo Artist

 Hi, I started tattooing on my own and Im not half bad.
 I did a piece on my arm and I need some advice on how I can fix is.
 It's the illuminati symbol.
 I made a mistake and closed the letter U so now it looks like O. How can I fix it so it will show

-Asked by AL about 11 years ago
+Asked by AL over 11 years ago

 If you weren't half bad, as you say, you wouldn't have closed a U and made it look like an O.